Isabella of Portugal, Duchess of Burgundy: Duchess of Burgundy

 Isabella did not leave Portugal for another eight weeks.
 Her father had a fleet and trousseau prepared and on 19 October 1429, with a flotilla of about 20 ships, Isabella—accompanied by almost 2000 Portuguese—left Portugal forever.
 After an eleven-week journey when the fleet was beset by storms, causing the loss of several ships and much of her bridal trousseau, the convoy reached Sluys on 25 December 1429.
 The Duchess disembarked the following day where she and Philip celebrated their formal religious marriage two weeks later, on 7 January 1430.
+She arrived in Bruges on 8 January 1430.

-With her husband, and accompanied by the Countess of Namur, Jeanne de Harcourt, Isabella then travelled through the main territories of Burgundy: from Ghent (16 January) to Kortrijk (13 February) to Lille, and then to Brussels, Arras, Péronne-en-Mélantois, Mechelen and, by mid-March Noyon, where Isabella, now pregnant, chose to rest through the spring, only leaving when Joan of Arc led a campaign against the nearby Compiègne.
+Following a week of celebrations in Bruges, the newlyweds then travelled through the main territories of Burgundy: from Ghent (16 January) to Kortrijk (13 February) to Lille, and then to Brussels, Arras, Péronne-en-Mélantois, Mechelen and, by mid-March Noyon, where Isabella, now pregnant, chose to rest through the spring, only leaving when Joan of Arc led a campaign against the nearby Compiègne.
 She then returned to Ghent, where she dealt with a potential guild uprising.

 Isabella was at first unprepared for the lavish style of court life in Burgundy, one of the most extravagant in Europe.
 The Portuguese infanta, described by the Burgundian embassy that had negotiated her marriage as appearing to their eyes as a nun when they had first met, and now dressed in loose clothing and flat over-panels to hide her pregnancy, looked particularly dowdy at her new court.
 More upsetting to Isabella, however, was her husband's behaviour.
 He had showered gifts on her when she had first arrived, and still more when she had become pregnant; yet, he made it clear that he had no intention of keeping his vows of fidelity and chastity.
-He kept numerous women as his lovers, most living away from the court, and as many as 50 illegitimate children.
+He kept numerous women as his lovers, most living away from the court, and fathered a large number of illegitimate children.

 Isabella gave birth to her first child on 30 December 1430 at Coudenberg in Brussels, a year after her marriage.
 The child, Antoine, sickly at birth, was christened on 16 January 1431, and soon after both parents left to attend to ducal business.
 By the autumn of that year, Isabella was once again pregnant with their second son, Joseph; more importantly, she had spent a long continuous period of time with her husband, and demonstrated her intelligence and abilities, as well as her commitment to Burgundian independence.
 Because of this, when Charles VII of France began attacking Burgundy in January 1432, Philip—leaving Coudenburg to defend Dijon—ordered that she represent him during his absence.
-Antoine and Joseph both died in 1432, but the duchess then gave birth to the future Charles the Bold on 10 November 1433.
+Antoine and Joseph both died in 1432, but the duchess then gave birth to the future Charles the Bold on 21 November 1433.
 Thus, the couple had issue: